EthanHu0/Beginner-Friendly-Recipes/README.md

 Based on the permutation test with 500 repetitions, the obtained p-value of 0.0 indicates strong evidence to reject the null hypothesis.
 This suggests a significant difference in the mean number of ingredients required for recipes between beginner and non-beginner tags.

+### Framing a Prediction Problem
+In the hypothesis testing section, we conducted tests to determine whether the distribution of various recipe features was influenced by the 'beginner' tag.
+Our analysis revealed that the 'beginner' tag does impact the values of several features.
+Consequently, we believe that the presence of the 'beginner' tag on a recipe can be predicted based on the features it possesses.
+Developing such a predictive model could prove valuable for efficiently tagging new recipe entries by features they have.

+### Baseline Model